Watchdog says Comey wasn't biased, reveals FBI agent's anti-Trump text

 Breaking News Emails

-Other messages between Strzok, an agent who worked on both the Clinton email investigation and Special Counsel Robert Mueller's investigation into Trump's campaign, and Lisa Page, an attorney at the bureau, were previously released to Congress and the media.
+Other messages between Page and Strzok, an agent who worked on both the Clinton email investigation and special counsel Robert Mueller's investigation into Trump's campaign, were previously released to Congress and the media.

 But the new messages are more damaging.

-"Peter Strzok should no longer be an employee at the FBI,” Rep. Jim Jordan, an Ohio Republican, said after a congressional briefing on the IG's report.
+"Peter Strzok should no longer be an employee at the FBI,” Rep. Jim Jordan, R-Ohio, said after a congressional briefing on the IG's report.

-Federal law enforcement personnel are entitled to their own political opinions, but only so far as they do not let it interfere with their investigations of political subjects.
+Federal law enforcement personnel are entitled to their own political opinions, but are not supposed to let those opinions interfere with their investigations of political subjects.

 "The damage caused by [Strzok and Page's] actions extends far beyond the scope of the [Clinton email] investigation and goes to the heart of the FBI's reputation for neutral fact finding and political independence," Horowitz said in the report.